-The monitoring endpoint is protected by HTTP Basic Authentication; to access it, provide the agent URL, and the AM agent profile name and password.
+The monitoring endpoint is protected by HTTP Basic Authentication.
+To access it, provide the agent URL, and the agent profile name and password.
 Always use HTTPS for secure connections to client applications.

-Metrics are displayed as a JSON response, with the fields described in Summary of monitoring metrics.
+Metrics are displayed as a JSON response, with the fields described in Metrics at the monitoring endpoint (deprecated).